Many Canadians love hockey.

-- Players should learn to skate heads-up when approaching the boards to prevent neck injuries.
+- Players should learn to skate heads-up to prevent neck injuries.

-- Skate in the same direction as everyone else on the ice when public skating.
+- Skate in the same direction as everyone else on the ice during public skating

-If you are skating on an outdoor lake or pond:
+When skating on an outdoor lake, river or pond:

-Always check the thickness of ice before skating on it.
+Always check the thickness of ice first.
 Ice should be 10 cm (4” inches) thick for skating alone or 20 cm (8 inches) thick for skating parties or games.
-Stay away from ice near open water.
+Stay away from open water.

-Skiers are most likely to be injured in collisions, whereas, snowboarders are most likely to be injured due to falling.
-Snowboarders commonly injure their wrists when they fall and skiers commonly injure their legs, especially their knees.
+Skiers tend to be injured in collisions.
+Leg injuries, especially knee injuries, are common.
+Snowboarders are most likely to be injured due to falling and often injure their wrists.
 Head and neck injuries are also increasing in these sports and can lead to death or permanent disability.